How to Add Social Media Icons to an Email Signature

 Enhance your email signature by adding social media icons.
 Discover step-by-step instructions to turn every email into a powerful marketing tool.

 You’ve hit post on a new TikTok, done everything right - followed the trend, used the right audio, added savvy captions - and then… silence.
-Or worse, a handful of views and a few comments from your best friend.
-To grow on TikTok, you have to know what your audience actually wants, and that means going beyond guessing.
-This guide breaks down exactly how to get meaningful feedback on your TikTok videos so you can stop creating in the dark and start making content that truly connects and performs.
+Or worse, only a handful of views and a few comments from your best friend.
+To grow on TikTok, you need to understand what your audience actually wants, which means going beyond guessing.
+This guide breaks down how to get meaningful feedback on your TikTok videos so you can stop creating in the dark and start making content that truly connects and performs.

 Think of it like this: Likes are applause, but feedback is a performance review.
-Applause tells you people are happy, but a performance review gives you the specific, actionable insights needed to get better.
+Applause tells you people are happy, but a performance review provides specific, actionable insights needed to get better.
 For creators, meaningful feedback helps you:

 The goal isn't just about making one video go viral, it's about building a sustainable content engine where each video is slightly better than the last.
 That improvement comes directly from feedback.

-Before you even ask for opinions, TikTok is already giving you a goldmine of data.
-You just have to know where to look and how to interpret it.
+Before you even ask for opinions, TikTok already provides a goldmine of data.
+You just need to know where to look and how to interpret it.
 These built-in features are your front line for getting instant, unbiased feedback on every video you post.

 The comment section is the most obvious source of feedback, but most creators only skim the surface.
 Don’t just read the "Great video!" comments.
-Instead, look for repeating themes and patterns.
+Instead, look for recurring themes and patterns.

 Actionable Tip: Don’t wait for feedback to appear, actively prompt it.
 Add a direct question in your caption or as on-screen text.
 For example:

-If the comment section is what your audience is telling you, your analytics is how they’re voting with their attention.
+If the comment section is what your audience is telling you, your analytics reveal how they’re voting with their attention.
 To access them, go to your profile >, tap the three lines in the top right >, Creator Tools >, Analytics.
-Ignore the flashy numbers and focus on these story-telling metrics:
+Ignore the flashy numbers and focus on these informative metrics:

 This graph shows you the exact second-by-second drop-off of your viewers.
 It's a visual ECG of your video's health.